 - 1. Place the wheels in the straight forward position. - 2.
 Take measurements from the tire to the crane frame at the four positions A, B, C and D indicated in Figure 8-3.
-All four dimensions must be equal. - NOTE: If more than 1/4 inch (6 mm) of adjustment is necessary, make the adjustment on both ends of the tie rod.
-Make sure both clamps on the tie rod are tight when finished. - 3.
-On one end of tie rod loosen the ball joint clamp (Figure 8-14).
+All four dimensions must be equal. - NOTE: If more than 6 mm (1/4 in) of adjustment is necessary, make the adjustment on both ends of the tie rod.
+Make sure both clamps on the tie rod are tight when finished. - On one end of tie rod loosen the ball joint clamp (Figure 8-14).